 For manned mission to the environs of the Moon in Zone 1, option 1 high energy transfers will be used.
 These are the most efficient for short duration transfers but are complicated by tight launch windows that are required to match orbits and two relatively high deltaV changes.
 With transfer time of 96 hours (345600 s) and a USO with a stability of 10-13 at 10 s, a deviation of approximately 35 ns can be expected.
-This is well within the in-situ clock synchronization requirement of 1 μs defined by the Lunar Architecture Team.
+This is well within the in-situ clock synchronization requirement of 1 μs defined by the Lunar Architecture Team [69].

-For moving large quantities of mass that has no relative expiration (can’t die or be corrupted by radiation), options 2 and 3 are preferable.
+For moving large quantities of mass that has no relative “expiration date” (can’t die or be corrupted by radiation), options 2 and 3 are preferable.
 Option 2 uses continuous low deltaV changes via electrical propulsion and spirals the spacecraft within the orbital plane out to its rendezvous.
 It is basically a classic 3 body problem.
 Option 3 uses a ballistic shot and 4 body problem that includes a gravity assist from the sun.
 As a result, its trajectory extends beyond the moon.
 Each of these options has wide launch windows and can accommodate varied orbital insertion options making them very flexible.
 However, the orbital transfers can vary from weeks to months.

 Time dissemination therefore becomes a larger issue for cislunar travel.
 The option 1 stability requirement may not be suitable.
 Higher stability of the onboard clock or a routine mechanism for synchronizing/correlating clocks may be required.
 It should be noted here, option 2 and 3 are more suited to autonomous operations.
 Option 2 has a slow and methodical change to its orbital characteristics and option 3 has very little maneuvering in the lunar vicinity due to its ballistic nature.
 A spacecraft using a properly executed ballistic transfer will “park” itself.

-Note that Zone 3-time synchronization will fall within Domain 3 methods.
+Note that Zone 3-time synchronization will fall within MD3 methods.

 However, in Zones 3, time can be maintained via two conventional and well understood methods: radiometric and NTP.
 In our surveys, many users use radiometric methods to correct time to fine.
 For coarse precision, NTP and IEEE 1588 are sufficient throughout all zones.
 NTP has the additional benefit of being a software implementation that requires no additional power and, with the exception of a few specific implementations, no additional hardware.
+NTP, however, may be limited in the distance over which it can be usefully applied.
+Defining the operating limits quantitatively is beyond the scope of this document.

 Zone 2 is the lunar equivalent of MD2.
 It is anticipated to be populated in the next several years with a large number of spacecraft and lunar ground deployed devices to support science and commercialization.
 As a result, a more robust architecture is required than MD2.
-This architecture may comprise IOAG time services of time transfer, clock correlation, and time synchronization.
+This architecture may comprise IOAG time services of time transfer, clock correlation, and clock synchronization [37].